 STRUGGLING WITH JOINT PAIN IN PCOS: Rheumatoid arthritis in PCOS can be difficult to diagnose in its early stages because the early signs and symptoms mimic those of many other diseases.
 There is no one blood test or physical finding to confirm the diagnosis.

-During the physical exam, the doctor will check the joints for swelling, redness and warmth.
-Doctor may also check the reflexes and muscle strength.
+During the physical exam, the doctor will check the joints for swelling, redness, and warmth.
+The doctor may also check the reflexes and muscle strength.

 People with rheumatoid arthritis often have an elevated erythrocyte sedimentation rate (ESR, or SED rate) or C-reactive protein (CRP), which may indicate the presence of an inflammatory process in the body.
 Other common blood tests look for rheumatoid factor and anti-CCP antibodies.

-Doctor may recommend X-rays to help track the progression of rheumatoid arthritis in the joints over time.
-MRI and ultrasound tests can help doctor judge the severity of the disease in body.
+The doctor may recommend X-rays to help track the progression of rheumatoid arthritis in the joints over time.
+MRI and ultrasound tests can help the doctor judge the severity of the disease in the body.

 COMPLICATIONS OF RA